-German military: big budget, little efficiency | DW | 18.03.2022
+German military: Big budget, little efficiency | DW | 18.03.2022

 On Tuesday, Högl made clear that she said the new €100 billion windfall needed to be spent "sensibly."
 When asked what she meant by that, she said: "What is not sensible is if we start developing something new now that the Bundeswehr can only profit from in 2050," she said.
 The problem, she said, was that the procurement process was "too ponderous."

-That kind of talk sets off alarm bells for Dippel, because to him it sounds like politicians are keen to speed up the process at the expense of procurement law, in other words: Ensuring fair competition, making economic assessments, and price comparisons.
+That kind of talk sets off alarm bells for Dippel, because to him it sounds like politicians are keen to speed up the process at the expense of procurement law — ensuring fair competition and making economic assessments and price comparisons.
 "The rapidity of the intended procurements, which has received a great deal of media attention, harbors the risk that the regulations, which exist for good reason, will be disregarded, at least in part," he told DW.
 "The structured procurement process is meant to ensure that the most economically viable and qualitatively best product is procured."

 This raises the question of what happens to the money: "Of course, consulting firms will sense business opportunities when there's a €100-billion pot to distribute.
 I don't think it's unlikely that the political pressure to quickly demonstrate success will again open the floodgates for the consulting firms."